 (i) Interest Rate.
 The “Interest Rate” will be: Federal Funds Effective Rate as from time to time in effect.

 (ii) Transfer of Interest Amount.
-The Transfer of the Interest Amount will be made on the last Local Business Day of each calendar month and on any Local Business Day that Posted Collateral in the form of Cash is Transferred to the Pledgor pursuant to Paragraph 3(b).
+The transfer of the Interest Amount will be made monthly on the second Local Business Day of each calendar month.

 (iii) Alternative to Interest Amount.
 The provisions of Paragraph 6(d)(ii) will apply except as modified below.